 ICC21 was a great success with over 160 paid attendees, 67 contributed papers, 4 plenary talks, and four panel discussions.
 The contributed manuscripts are available NOW under the Past Proceedings tab of this website.
-The hard bound proceedings is at the printer and expected to be shipped to paid attendees in May 2021.
+The hard bound proceedings was shipped to paid attendees in July 2021.

 As shown in the above table, the ICC21 Conference consisted of four days of meetings, each day about two hours in length, and consisting of a Plenary talk on that day's Theme, followed by a panel discussion of the submitted papers associated with that day's theme.

 Individual ICC21 Submitted papers were posted as slides and videos on the ICC website for viewing by paid attendees up through the end of March 2021.
 A total of 67 papers were posted on the site, 40 of which had accompanying videos.
 In addition, the slides and videos of the four Plenary talks and four Panel Discussions were also posted.
 Registration ended December 10 with a total of 161 registrants from around the world (Click for a summary of attendees).

 A total of 62 formal written manuscripts covering the details of the Author's work were submitted and are available NOW under the Past Proceedings tab of this website.
 Our hard-cover proceedings book Cryocoolers 21, was shipped to paid attendees the first week of July 2021.ICC21 Best Student Paper Awards